 You probably know what Heroin is.
 Just watch any movie.
 Hint: it’s the white powder that’s being smuggled, sometimes across borders.
 Heroin occasionally makes a special guest appearance on Border Security as well.

 Heroine is not as commonly seen these days.
 A heroine used to mean the female equivalent of a superhero.
 Think of Wonder Woman.
 However, with the rise of gender equality and possibly gender neutral words, women superheroes these days are called… You guessed it: superheroes.
 These days, a heroine refers to the main female character in a story, play or film, etc. It can also mean a woman who has made an impact and is noted as a role model.
 You could probably go your whole life without even using this word because there are so many other ones you can use.
-And, like we saw with Fiancé and Fiancée, why have one word for men and another for women?
+And, like we saw with Fiancé and Fiancée and Confident and Confidant, why have one word for men and another for women?
 This word may soon be a thing of the past!

 Princes and Princess